John Ingham (businessman): Honours

 In January 2003, Ingham was appointed an Officer of the Order of Australia for service to the poultry industry as a pioneer in research and development and establishment of world best practice standards, to the thoroughbred horseracing industry, and to the community.
 A long-time member of the executive committee of the Australian Jockey Club, in 2004 he was inducted posthumously to the Australian Racing Hall of Fame.

+Personal life

+Ingham was married three times and had five children.

+In 1996, Jack and his brother, Bob, were founding benefactors of the Ingham Institute for Applied Medical Research.

 In 2003, at age seventy-five, Ingham died at Westmead Private Hospital, Sydney after a long struggle with leukemia.

-Ingham was married three times and had five children.
+His funeral was held in St Andrew's Cathedral, Sydney.